CyVerse-learning-materials/SciApps_guide/step2.rst

 --------------------------

 SciApps uses `CyVerse Data Store <https://cyverse-data-store-guide.readthedocs-hosted.com/en/latest/>`_ for user data management.
-After logging into SciApps with your CyVerse credentials, a folder called **sci_data** will be created in your Data Store.
-If you put files into that directory, you can see them on SciApps and use them for analysis.
+Besides public and shared data, SciApps can only access data placed in your **sci_data** folder.
+Following steps show how this folder can be created.

 ----